What is Julefrokost? The Danish Christmas Lunch

 The second course on the menu also usually comes with side dishes like Rodkål (Red cabbage), boiled caramelized potatoes (Brunede Kartofler), and some Christmas sauce.

-The third and final course of Christmas lunch is the Danish specialty Christmas dessert called Risalamande, a vanilla-flavored rice pudding with almonds, served with hot red cherry sauce.
+The third and final course of Christmas lunch is the Danish speciality Christmas dessert called Risalamande, a vanilla-flavoured rice pudding with almonds, served with hot red cherry sauce.

 Risalamande is usually followed by Christmas cookies like Pebernodder and Vaniljekrasner.